Henry Ford: Heroes

 Henry Ford admired brothers Wilbur and Orville Wright.
 They were all sons of the Midwest (Ford from Michigan, the Wrights from Ohio) who achieved great success in the early 20th century.
-When Ford moved the Wrights' home and cycle shop to Greenfield Village in 1937, Orville Wright helped him locate original family furnishings, books, and equipment to outfit the buildings.
+After Ford purchased the Wrights' home and cycle shop in 1936, Orville Wright helped him locate original family furnishings, books, and equipment to outfit the buildings.

 Wilbur and Orville Wright pose on the porch of the Wright family home in Dayton, Ohio.
 Neither of the brothers married or had children, and both continued to live with their father, Milton, and sister, Katharine.
 Without families of their own, the Wright brothers were free to devote increasing amounts of time and money to their aviation experiments.

 Henry Ford acquired the Wright brothers' home and cycle shop in 1936.
 He then relocated the buildings from Dayton, Ohio, to his Dearborn, Michigan, museum complex.
 Ford placed the structures right next to each other in Greenfield Village.
 In Dayton, the buildings had been located a few blocks apart.

 Henry Ford admired the work of Luther Burbank (1849-1926), an American plant breeder, naturalist, and author who was especially noted for his experiments with plants, fruits, and vegetables.
 The fellow innovators posed together for this photograph around 1915.